 We, the Japanese people, acting through our duly elected representatives in the National Diet,

-we determine the guarantee for ourselves and our posterity, the fruits of peaceful cooperation with all nations and the blessings of freedom throughout this land, and we resolve never to be visited by horrors of war through government action; we proclaim that sovereign power resides in the people and we firmly establish this Constitution.
+we determine the surety for ourselves and our posterity, the fruits of peaceful cooperation with all nations, and the blessings of liberty throughout this land, and resolve never again to be visited by the horrors of war through government action; we proclaim that sovereign power resides in the people and we firmly establish this Constitution.
 Government is a sacred duty of the people, its authority derives from the people, its powers are exercised by the representatives of the people, and its benefits are enjoyed by the people.
 This is a universal principle of humanity on which this Constitution is founded.
-We reject and revoke all constitutions, laws, ordinances and edicts that contradict it.
+We reject and repeal all constitutions, laws, ordinances and edicts that contradict it.

-We, the Japanese people, desire eternal peace and are deeply aware of the high ideals that move relations between men, we are determined to preserve our security and existence, trusting in the justice and faith of the peace-loving peoples of the world.
-We wish to occupy a place of honor in an international society that strives for the preservation of peace, for the extinction of tyranny and slavery, of oppression and intolerance of the Earth at all times.
-We recognize that all the peoples of the world have the right to live in peace, free from fear and need.
-We believe that no nation is responsible for itself, but that the laws of political morality are universal, and that obedience to these laws rests with all nations that uphold their own sovereignty and justify their sovereign relationship with other nations.
+We, the Japanese people, desire eternal peace and are deeply aware of the high ideals that move human relations, we are determined to preserve our security and existence, trusting in the justice and faith of the peace-loving peoples of the world.
+We wish to occupy a place of honor in an international society that fights for the preservation of peace, for the extinction of tyranny and slavery, oppression and intolerance of the Earth at all times.
+We recognize that all peoples of the world have the right to live in peace, free from fear and want.
+We believe that no single nation is responsible for itself, but that the laws of political morality are universal, and that obedience to these laws is incumbent on all nations that uphold their own sovereignty and justify their sovereign relationship with other nations.

-We, the Japanese people, honor our national commitment to achieve these high ideals and purposes with all of our resources.
+We, the Japanese people, honor our national commitment to achieving these lofty ideals and purposes with all our resources.

 I. The Emperor – Articles 1 to 8

 Article 1.
-The Emperor must be the symbol of the State and the unity of his people, deriving his position from the will of the people in which the sovereignty of power resides.
+The Emperor should be the symbol of the State and the unity of its people, deriving his position from the will of the people in which the sovereignty of power resides.

 Article 2.
-The imperial throne must be dynastic and its succession will be in accordance with the Law of the Imperial House approved by the Diet.
+The imperial throne shall be dynastic and its succession shall be in accordance with the Law of the Imperial Household passed by the Diet.

 Article 3.
-Cabinet advice and approval must be required in all actions of the emperor on matters of state, and the cabinet must be responsible for them.
+The advice and approval of the cabinet shall be required in all actions of the emperor in matters of state, and the cabinet shall be responsible for them.

 Article 4.
-The emperor must perform only the acts of matter of the State as foreseen in the Constitution and he must not have powers related to the government.
+The Emperor shall perform only those acts of State matter as provided for in the Constitution and he shall not have powers relating to the Government.

-The emperor must delegate the execution of his acts in matters of State as provided by law.
+The Emperor must delegate the execution of his acts in matters of State as provided for by law.

 Article 5.
-When, in accordance with the Law of the Imperial House, a Regency is established, the Regent must perform his acts in matters of State on behalf of the Emperor.
-In this case, paragraph one of the Previous article will be applied.
+When, in accordance with the Law of the Imperial Household, a Regency is established, the Regent shall carry out his acts in matters of State on behalf of the Emperor.
+In this case, paragraph one of the Previous article will apply.

 Article 6.
-The emperor must appoint the prime minister as appointed by the Diet.
+The Emperor must appoint the Prime Minister as designated by the Diet.

-The emperor is to appoint the presiding minister of the Supreme Court as appointed by the cabinet.
+The Emperor shall appoint the Chief Justice of the Supreme Court as designated by the Cabinet.

 Article 7.
-The emperor, under the advice and approval of the cabinet, must carry out the following acts in matters of state on behalf of the people:
+The Emperor, under the advice and approval of the Cabinet, shall perform the following acts in matters of State on behalf of the people:

 - Enactment of constitutional amendments, laws, cabinet orders and treaties;